Third-party code is anything on your website that pulls data from an external domain.

 <link rel="preconnect" href="https://cdn.yourdomain.com" crossorigin>

-15. Offload Third-Party Tools To Cloudflare Zaraz
+15. Offload Third-Party Scripts To Cloudflare Zaraz

 Cloudflare Zaraz loads third-party tools from the cloud.